AsherBond/glusterflow/README.md

     $ pip install twisted

 Then update the database connection string in the json server .py file.
 It needs working connection details to store the received json messages in the web applications database:

     $ vi json/server.py

 The server.py file doesn't depend on anything else from the GlusterFlow repo.
-So, if you want, you can copy it to any other location in your filesystem. (eg ~/bin/)
+So, if you want, you can copy it to any other location in your filesystem.
+(eg ~/bin/)

 Personally, I just leave it in the GlusterFlow repo and run it from there. :)

 __5. Install the GlusterFlow web application__

-_To be written_
+First, install Django:

+    $ pip install Django

+Then update the database connection details in glusterflow/settings.py.

+    'HOST': 'my-database-server.example.org',
+    'PORT': '',
+    'NAME': 'databasename',
+    'USER': 'databaseuser',
+    'PASSWORD': 'somepassword',

 Running it
 ----------